GoogleCloudPlatform/community/tutorials/data-science-preprocessing/index.md

       $

-* To ensure that this example's dependencies don't conflict with any existing libraries on your system, create a virtualenv and install the script
+* To ensure that this example's dependencies don't conflict with any existing libraries on your system, create a [virtualenv][virtualenv] and install the script dependencies:
-  dependencies:

       $ virtualenv venv
       ...